Diane-4P/always-healthy/TESTING.md

         - Hover over the call to action button to check the responsiveness and that they change colour.
         - Input details into the form and miss out one field to see if the pop-up message of 'Please fill out this field' appears.
         - Fill in the email details incorrectly to see if the pop-up message of 'Please include the @ in the email address' appears..
-        - Click the submit button to see that the information is received by Code Institute (see image below).
+        - Click the submit button to see that the information is received by Code Institute (see image below) after all fields are filled in correctly.
     - Footer
         - Click on each icon to see that they go to the link address.
         - Make sure that each icon clicked opens up in a new window.